 1. The World Needs Your Voice

-Your values, your core beliefs, and how you share that with the world are what set you apart.
-Those are the things about you that are going to make someone say, “yup.
-That’s them.
+Your values, core beliefs, and how you share that with the world will be what sets you apart.
+Those are the things about you that are going to make someone say, “That’s them.
 They’re my person, and I really appreciate the work they’re bringing into the world.”

 We need to stop becoming more like others and start being more of ourselves.

-2. People Want Your Content
+2. People Want Your Unique Work

 There will always be people who love to consume more than they want to create because creating something of your own is hard.
-Even when it’s something as simple as writing an Instagram caption or a blog post, people are hesitant to create their own content because they wonder if anyone is going to find it helpful, if they’re adding more value to the world or just more noise, or if they’re writing is any good.
+Even when it’s something as simple as writing an Instagram caption or a blog post, people are hesitant to create their own content because they wonder if anyone is going to find it helpful if they’re adding more value to the world or just more noise, or if they’re writing is any good.

 It’s scary to put yourself out there for the world to judge.
-It’s more comfortable to judge others for putting themselves out there than it is to put yourself out there to potentially be judged.
+It’s more comfortable to judge others for putting themselves out there than to put yourself out there to potentially be judged.

 But do it anyway.
 If you want to paint, then paint.
 If you want to start a DIY blog, start a DIY blog.
 Express yourself.
 Share your story with the world.
 Be vulnerable.
 The world needs more of it.
 So, be brave and follow your heart.

-I’ve always wanted to have a blog, and I’ve always wanted to work at a magazine company and/or start my own magazine.
+I’ve always wanted to have a blog, and I’ve always wanted to work at a magazine company and/or start my magazine.
 While I have not worked at a magazine company yet, I choose to do the other two this year.

-You have to ride the rollercoaster and overcome the challenges in the way.
+You have to ride the rollercoaster and overcome the challenges along the way.
 No path to success is completely smooth.
 Just follow your heart, and you’ll be ready to face the challenges along the way.

-4. It’s a Whole New World
+4. There’s a Whole World to Explore

 If I didn’t follow my heart, I wouldn’t have pushed myself out of my comfort zone, I wouldn’t have met people who helped me push myself out of my comfort zone, and I would’ve never known how truly encouraging and supportive the people around me are—and I’m so grateful for every one of them.

 If it weren’t for me taking a leap of faith and starting, I wouldn’t have realized how hard other people have worked to make their dreams come true.
 I would’ve continued chalking it up to “luck.”
-I would’ve continued making excuses, and I wouldn’t be the type of person to take personal accountability for my actions.
+I would’ve continued making excuses and wouldn’t be the type of person to take accountability for my actions.
 As harsh as it may sound, I would still be like the rest of the world.

 But now, I have so many more ideas and projects I want to do to build on what I’ve already accomplished.
 I want to start a podcast and maybe a book.

-There is so, so much out there for you—but you have to be willing to show up, take the first step, and keep going.
+There is so much out there for you—but you have to be willing to show up, take the first step, and keep going.
 It’s not enough to just start.
 You have to continue what you started, too.
 It’s not easy to take that first step, but it’s even tougher to keep stepping when things get tough.

 But if you’re strong and follow your heart, you will open yourself up to an entirely new and exciting world.